 #1.
 Catch Some Rays

-Even during the autumn and winter months, sitting outside in some natural light can do wonders for your mood.
-The sun can lift our spirits, so head outside for an effective dose of Vitamin D.
+Even during the autumn and winter months, sitting outside in natural light can do wonders for your mood.
+Sunlight can lift our spirits, so step outside for an effective dose of vitamin D whenever you get the chance.

 You May Also Enjoy SPF, UVA, UVB…Do You Know What To Look For In Sunscreen?